JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 For example:

-- in the route definition:
+1. You define the route:

 ```javascript
 {